 That means ensuring that coastal waters are protected from pollution, that tankers and military vessels make less harmful noise, and that killer whales have chinook salmon to eat.
 The David Suzuki Foundation was one of the clients represented by Ecojustice that took the government to court and provided expertise on the whales and ways to help them recover.

-For years, the federal government has resisted meeting the requirements of Canada's Species at Risk Act, spending time and money fighting in court instead of protecting the environment.This court victory means that Fisheries and Oceans Canada will now have to meet its obligations to limit marine noise and A victory for killer whales is a victory for all pollution in places important to killer whales.
+For years, the federal government has resisted meeting the requirements of Canada's Species at Risk Act, spending time and money fighting in court instead of protecting the environment.This court victory means that Fisheries and Oceans Canada will now have to meet its obligations to limit marine noise and pollution in places important to killer whales.
 It will also be required to reduce fishing in some areas to make sure the whales have enough chinook salmon.
 This case also sets an important precedent for other endangered species whose critical habitat and food sources need protection.

 But this case is about more than the health of endangered species.
 We all rely on clean air, water, and soil to survive and thrive.
 We are one species among many within a complex web of life.
 When we break that web by endangering or destroying any of the diverse species that compose it, we risk disrupting the systems we all depend upon for our basic needs.